blopa/Magento-Chatbot/README.md

 - List store categories
 - List products from category
 - Search for products
-- Add product to cart
+- Add product to cart (Currently not working with Configurable Products and products with custom options)
 - Clear cart
 - Login/Logout to your account
 - List orders